GetOffMyFarm/Password-Generator/README.md

 ```
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
-THEN I am presented with a series of prompts for password criteria
+THEN I am also presented with a series of prompts for password criteria
 WHEN prompted for password criteria
 THEN I select which criteria to include in the password
 WHEN prompted for the length of the password